Telephone Icon Call Us Calendar Icon Book Appointment

 This article is written by Dr Leo Hamilton, who is a US board-certified Paediatrician since 2003.
 Dr Leo relocated to Singapore in 2011, caring for expat and Singaporean children from newborns at delivery to teenagers.
 Beyond his background in Hematology/Oncology, he has an interest in asthma, behavioural issues (primarily ADHD), teen health, and modern management of routine childhood illnesses such as ear infections, bronchiolitis, and pneumonia.

-Consultations will not be available from 12 September to 19 September as Dr Leo is on leave.
+Appointments will be unavailable from 23 December 2024 to 1 January 2025 as Dr Leo will be on leave.